microsoftgraph/msgraph-sdk-powershell/src/Search/beta/examples/New-MgBetaExternalConnectionGroup.md

 New-MgBetaExternalConnectionGroup -ExternalConnectionId $externalConnectionId -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaExternalConnectionGroup Cmdlet.
+This example shows how to use the New-MgBetaExternalConnectionGroup Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).